inthornRojanapairatATSSU/TINAQQ/README.md

 A game inspired by the Impossible Quiz (2007) by Splapp.
 This quiz consists of 30 total questions, but choose Easy or Normal and you'll only have access to half that amount.
-Think you got what it takes to go through a gauntlet of stupid questions and problems?
+Think you got what it takes to go through a gauntlet of stupidity?

 ### Difficulty and Skips
 There are three difficulty levels: *Easy*, *Normal*, and *Hard*.  <br />